xValentim/adk-grun-health/README.md

 - Global medication error costs: **~$42 billion USD annually**

 *Source: Longitudinal analysis of 18-month EHR data from Blumenau (SC), Brazil*

+In an ideal scenario, every prescription would be carefully reviewed by a pharmacist who, with full access to the patient’s medical record, could detect and correct potential conflicts before they occur.
+However, in the reality of Brazil’s public healthcare system—marked by scale, time constraints, and workforce shortages—this layer of safety is often lost.
+Our platform bridges that gap, enabling intelligent, automated oversight at national scale.

 ### Our Solution Impact